Golding Bird: Pulvermacher controversy

 There was some controversy over Bird's endorsement of a machine invented by one I. L. Pulvermacher that became known as Pulvermacher's chain.
-The main market for this device was the very quack practitioners that Bird so detested, but it did actually work as a generator.
+The main market for this device was the very quack practitioners that Bird so detested, but it did work as a battery.
 Bird was given a sample of this machine in 1851 and was impressed enough to give Pulvermacher a testimonial stating that the machine was a useful source of electricity.
 Bird thought that it could be used by physicians as a portable device.
-Electrically, the machine worked like a voltaic pile, but was constructed differently.
-It consisted of a number of wooden dowels, each with a bifilar winding of copper and zinc coils.
+Electrically, the machine worked like a voltaic pile constructed from wooden dowels, each with a bifilar winding of copper and zinc coils.
 Each winding was connected to the next dowel by means of metal hooks and eyes, which also provided the electrical connection.
 The electrolyte was provided by soaking the dowels in vinegar.

 Naively, Bird appears to have expected Pulvermacher not to use this testimonial in his advertising.
 When Pulvermacher's company did so, Bird suffered some criticism for unprofessional behaviour, although it was never suggested that Bird benefited financially, and Bird stated in his defence that the testimonial was only ever intended as a letter of introduction to physicians in Edinburgh.
 Bird was particularly upset that Pulvermacher's company had used quotations from Bird's publications about the benefits of electrical treatment and misrepresented them as describing benefits of Pulvermacher's product.
 Bird also criticised Pulvermacher's claim that the chain could be wrapped around an affected limb for medical treatment.
 Although the flexible nature of its design lent itself to wrapping, Bird said that it would be next to useless in this configuration.
 According to Bird, the patient's body would provide a conductive path across each cell, thus preventing the device from building up a medically useful voltage at its terminals.